publicsensors/BathymetryLab/README.md

 ###  - HCSR04_Timer.py
 Runs HCSR04 to collect distance measurements at a fixed time interval using a periodic timer, with option to write to file.

+###  - HCSR04_TrigRx.py
+Runs HCSR04 to collect distance measurements at a fixed time interval using a periodic timer, with option to write to file.
+The timer is initiated from an external interrupt.

 ###  - HCSR04_SampleCt.py
 Runs HCSR04 to collect distance measurements at a fixed time interval using user defined interval and runtime, with option to write to file.